 \section{Abstract}

 Fluid flow simulations marshal our most powerful computational resources.
 In many cases, even this is not enough.
 Quantum computers provide an opportunity to speed up traditional algorithms for flow simulations.
 We show that lattice-based mesoscale numerical methods can be executed as efficient quantum algorithms due to their statistical features.
-This approach revises a quantum algorithm for lattice gas automata to eliminate classical computations and measurements at every time step.
-For this, the algorithm approximates the qubit relative phases and subtracts them at the end of each time step, removing a need for repeated measurements and state preparation (encoding).
+This approach revises a quantum algorithm for lattice gas automata to reduce classical computations and state preparation at every time step.
+For this, the algorithm approximates the qubit relative phases and subtracts them at the end of each time step.
 Phases are evaluated using the iterative phase estimation algorithm and subtracted using single-qubit rotation phase gates.
-This method delays the need for measurement to the end of the computation, avoiding expensive state preparation and measurement (SPAM) steps that are inefficient on modern hardware.
-We also demonstrate how the checker-board deficiency that the D1Q2 scheme presents can be resolved using the D1Q3 scheme.
+This method optimizes the quantum resource required and makes it more appropriate for near-term quantum hardware.
+We also demonstrate how the checkerboard deficiency that the D1Q2 scheme presents can be resolved using the D1Q3 scheme.
 The algorithm is validated by simulating two canonical PDEs: the diffusion and Burgers' equations on different quantum simulators.
-We find good agreement between quantum simulations and classical solutions of the presented algorithm.
+We find good agreement between quantum simulations and classical solutions for the presented algorithm.